 February 12, 1984

-What do the words Sanctification and Justification mean?
+What do the words “sanctification” and “justification” mean?
 Having been born again by the Holy Spirit and being set apart by God for His own possession does not mean we have become sinless, nor should we willingly continue to sin because we are forgiven.
-The work Christ gives us through Sanctification cannot be separate from Justification.
-Join us as we turn to the God’s Word for explanation of what Sanctification and Justification truly mean, and examine common misunderstandings.
+Alistair Begg turns to God’s Word for an explanation of what sanctification and justification are truly all about.

 7Now if the ministry of death, carved in letters on stone, came with such glory that the Israelites could not gaze at Moses' face because of its glory, which was being brought to an end, 8will not the ministry of the Spirit have even more glory?
 9For if there was glory in the ministry of condemnation, the ministry of righteousness must far exceed it in glory.
 10Indeed, in this case, what once had glory has come to have no glory at all, because of the glory that surpasses it.
 11For if what was being brought to an end came with glory, much more will what is permanent have glory.